mongodb/mongo-hadoop/README.md

 You will need to copy the `mongo-java-driver.jar` file into your Hadoop `lib` directory before this will work.

+### Treasury Yield

+The treasury yield example demonstrates working with a more complex input BSON document and calculating an average.

+It uses a database of daily US Treasury Bid Curves from 1990 to Sept.
+2010 and runs them through to calculate annual averages.

+There is a JSON file `examples/treasury_yield/resources/yield_historical_in.json` which you should import into the `test` db in the `yield_historical.in` collection.

 ###Pig

 We presently provide a modified version of the Pig Tutorial from the Pig distribution for testing.